ldsj-05/03-Miniproject/README.md

 ## Features
-* Light to Sound conversion while continuously reading the photoresistor and mapping to a frequency range
+* Continuous light to sound conversion from reading from the photoresistor and mapping it to a frequency range
-* Recording with feedback, so when pressed the program clears past data and stores it using JSON Save/Load
+* Recording and and saving to record and save the played notes for use later
-* Replay Mode to iterate through the stored samples in original order
+* Replay Mode to iterate through the stored samples in the original order